ramvsiva/plantuml_generator/README.md

 # PlantUML Generator Project

 ## Overview
-This project is composed of several key components that work together to generate PlantUML diagrams from textual descriptions using a GPT-2 machine learning model.
+This project is composed of a server and a client to generate PlantUML diagrams from textual descriptions using a GPT-2 machine learning model.
 It features a FastAPI server for handling API requests, a model for generating the diagrams, and a training script for improving the model's accuracy.
+A React frontend that accepts user input for PlantUML and displays the resulting UML diagram as an image.

-## Components
+## server

 ### `server/api/app.py`

-#### Description
-This file implements a FastAPI application that provides a RESTful API to generate PlantUML diagrams.
+This server features a FastAPI application that provides a RESTful API to generate PlantUML diagrams.
 It uses authentication to secure endpoints and logs significant events to help in debugging and monitoring.

+#### Setup

+1) pip install requirements.txt
+2) add environment variables for the hugging_face_token and hugging_face_id ('username/repo-name')

-#### Main Tasks
+#### Endpoints
-- **Load Environment Variables**: Utilizes `dotenv` to manage sensitive information securely.
-- **Configure Logging**: Sets up logging for different levels and formats to capture runtime information.
-- **FastAPI Setup**: Initializes and configures a FastAPI application to handle incoming HTTP requests.
-- **Endpoints**:
   - `/health`: A simple health check to confirm the API is operational.
-  - `/uml/generator/`: Receives descriptions, generates UML diagrams using a GPT-2 model, and returns the diagrams as base64 images.
+  - `/uml/generator/`: Receives descriptions, generates UML diagrams using a GPT-2 or custom trained model (should be stored in hugging face repo), and returns the diagrams as base64 images.

 ### `server/plantumlmodel.py`

-#### Description
 Defines the `PlantUMLModel` class, which interacts with a pre-trained GPT-2 model to generate UML diagrams based on textual descriptions.
 It ensures that the model and tokenizer are appropriately initialized and used for generating outputs.

 #### Main Tasks
 - **Model Initialization**: Loads the GPT-2 model and tokenizer.
-- **Generate UML**: Provides a function to process text into UML diagrams by managing the input preparation, model invocation, and output decoding.
+- **Generate UML Code**: Provides a function to process text into UML code by managing the input preparation, model invocation, and output decoding.

 ### `server/training.py`

-#### Description
 This script is responsible for training the GPT-2 model using a dataset of UML diagrams and descriptions.
 It includes data preprocessing, setting up the training environment, executing the training loop, and pushing the trained model to the Hugging Face Hub.

 #### Main Tasks